Can you provide guidance on acquiring a used piano?

 If your piano has a poor tonal quality, that is probably the main reason.
 There are two types of Wave Interference: Constructive Interference, which increases the sound volume, and Destructive Interference, which causes a decrease in the sound volume or total silence.

 We recently tuned a two-string note on a 1910 upright piano, and the false beats in the two strings interacted in a way that caused the perfectly tuned note to go in and out of total silence repeatedly when you played it.
-Amazingly, the sound waves were totally cancelling each other out.
-It’s the same priciple as noise cancelling techniques used in headphones and automobiles.
+Amazingly, the sound waves were totally canceling each other out.
+It’s the same principle as noise-canceling techniques used in headphones and automobiles.

 What’s a Pitch Raise?